Seek Returns logo

 0.00

-With a Debt-to-Equity Ratio of 1.22, CLF operates with exceptionally high leverage compared to the Steel industry norm.
+With a Debt-to-Equity Ratio of 1.33, CLF operates with exceptionally high leverage compared to the Metals & Mining industry norm.
 This suggests an aggressive reliance on debt financing, which can magnify returns but also significantly elevates financial risk.

-APD vs. CLF: A comparison of their D/E Ratio against their respective Chemicals - Specialty and Steel industry benchmarks.
+APD vs. CLF: A comparison of their Debt-to-Equity Ratio (MRQ) against their respective Chemicals and Metals & Mining industry benchmarks.

 APD